fradav/template-computo-quarto/README.md

 - Set up conda with the Python and R dependencies specified in `environment.yml`
 - Render your qmd file to HTML
 - Deploy your HTML on a github page on the gh-page branch

+_It is all pre-setup for you, so you hopefully don't need to modify, except if you change the name of your notebook: you must then set up the  'quarto_file' variable appropriately_

 ### Step 4. submit